Muldec/stash-wiki/Scraping-configuration.md

 ## scrapeXPath

 This action scrapes a web page using an xpath configuration to parse.
-This action is valid for `performerByURL` and `sceneByURL` only.
+This action is valid for `performerByName`, `performerByURL` and `sceneByURL` only.

 This action requires that the top-level `xPathScrapers` configuration is populated.
 The `scraper` field is required and must match the name of a scraper name configured in `xPathScrapers`.
 For example: